-Are the condoms actually green?
++ Are the condoms actually green?

 No, the Green Condoms colors is the untreated latex color, no dye was used as we believe in minimizing the number of ingredients to manufacture them.

-Do the condoms have any taste?
++ Do the condoms have any smell or taste?

-Are the condoms from the Green Condom Club reusable?
++ Are the condoms from the Green Condom Club reusable?

 Never.
 Condoms should be used only once and then discarded.
 Opt for the trash can and not the toilet to avoid blocking the pipes.

-Are the condoms from Green Condom Club woman friendly?
++ Are the Green Condoms woman friendly?

-Are the Green Condoms comfortable?
++ Are the Green Condoms comfortable?

-What about the latex you use?
++ What about the latex you use?

 We use a patented formula of high-quality, organic, sustainably harvested natural rubber latex.
 The condoms are made of natural latex drawn from renewable plantation trees.
 There is also not any possibility of cross contamination during the manufacturing process.
 While we do not recommend our products for those with severe latex allergies, individuals with only minor latex sensitivity have reported using our products with comfort and success.